seperman/deepdiff/README.md

 ## What is new?

+DeepDiff 6-2-0

+- Major improvement in the diff report for lists when items are all hashable and the order of items is important.

 DeepDiff 6-1-0

 - DeepDiff.affected_paths can be used to get the list of all paths where a change, addition, or deletion was reported for.